sandain/growbot/README.md

 # growbot
 Environmental monitoring web app for gardens, greenhouses, and fish tanks.
-Using a Raspberry Pi and drivers for Bosch I2C sensors, Atlas Scientific I2C sensors and peristaltic pumps, and PWM controlled fans, a garden, greenhouse, or fish tank can be monitored and controlled from any web-capable device.
+Using a Raspberry Pi and drivers for Bosch I2C sensors, Atlas Scientific I2C sensors and peristaltic dosing pumps, and PWM controlled fans, a garden, greenhouse, or fish tank can be monitored and controlled from any web-capable device.

 This project is in the early stages of development.
 The hardware drivers for the Bosch BMP280/BME280 environmental sensor, Atlas Scientific devices, and sensors